nikomatsakis/iFood-Tech-Day-2022/index.md

 Goal: Write code that might be async, might be const, etc.

 .citation[
-  Led by Yoshua Wuyt and Oli Scherer.
+  Led by Yoshua Wuyts and Oli Scherer.
 Read more: https://blog.yoshuawuyts.com/announcing-the-keyword-generics-initiative/ ]

 ???